Vector Range Search

 Vector range search allows users to query for vectors which have a similarity score beyond a specified threshold.

-As an example, consider a table, comments
+As an example, consider a table, comments, with the following definition:

-CREATE TABLE comments(id INT,comment TEXT,comment_embedding VECTOR(4) not null,category VARCHAR(256));
+CREATE TABLE comments(id INT,comment TEXT,comment_embedding VECTOR(4) NOT NULL,category VARCHAR(256));

-The following query shows an example of a vector range search on the comments
+The following query shows an example of a vector range search on the comments table using a WHERE clause to filter for embeddings with a score > 0..

 SET @query_vec = ('[0.44, 0.554, 0.34, 0.62]':>VECTOR(4));SELECT id, comment, category,comment_embedding <*> @query_vec AS scoreFROM commentsWHERE score > 0.7;

-Vector range search queries can take advantage of a vector index if a vector index is built on the comment_
+Vector range search queries can take advantage of a vector index if a vector index is built on the comment_ column of the comments table.@query_ in this example) must be a runtime constant.

 Refer to Vector Indexing, Vector Type, Working with Vector Data, Hybrid Search - Re-ranking and Blending Searches , and Tuning Vector Indexes and Queries, for additional information on vector search in SingleStore.